 Managing other contractors on large projects

-I’m not always up to my elbows in wood chips and invasive plants or hunched over a desk creating planting plans.
-I also organize training workshops for landowners and other professionals looking for land management experience.
+I’m not always up to my elbows in wood chips and invasive plants or hunched over a desk creating plans.
+I also organize training workshops for landowners, homeowners and other professionals looking for land management and native landscape experience.

-We don't claim to know it all, but we have worked across a greater diversity of habitats and project types than the average business.
-On top of all that, we have a very diverse professional network that's hard to beat.
+I certainly don't claim to know it all, but I’ve worked across a greater diversity of habitats and project types than the average business.
+On top of all that, I have a very diverse professional network that's hard to beat.

-We work for anyone who needs help with a plant or animal habitat.
-I’ve worked for private landowners, non-profits and government entities of all types.
+I work for anyone who needs help with a plant or animal habitat.
+I’ve helped parks, private landowners, non-profits, universities, home gardeners and government entities of all types.

 some of my experience